Topics Map > Academic & Curricular Administration > Personnel - Budgetary and Curricular Intersections

 - Prior approval is required through the through the short-term staff planning exercise.

-- Appointment letters for Lecturer (SA)s require review by your STS/SA HR Rep. Letter templates and additional instructions are available on the following page: L&S Letter Templates for Short-Term Staff
+- Appointment letters for Lecturer (SA)s require review by your STS/SA HR Rep. Letter templates and additional instructions are available on the following page: L&S Short-Term Staff Appointment Letters

 - All LSAs will be supervised by a faculty member or instructional academic staff member.
 The supervisor shoul have extensive knowledge of the course, the learning goals for its students, and the effort required to teach it.

 - For classes with enrolled graduate students who may be considered peers of the Lecturer (SA), the College may further request that the supervisor evaluate the graduate students enrolled in the class, and/or provide additional instruction, and/or provide additional mentoring and assistance to the Lecturer (SA).
 These situations will be reviewed on a case by case basis and require approval by the Assistant Dean for Graduate Student Academic Affairs, Lynne Prost.